 If you’re based at Wilpena Pound or Rawnsley Park, head north along Flinders Ranges Way towards Blinman.
 There is a lot to see in the first leg of the trip and Blinman is a great spot for lunch – more on that later.

 The drive from Wilpena Pound to Blinman is only 60 kilometres but you’ll want time to take in the scenery.
-There are some great lookouts and we also stopped a few times to watch a couple of wedge-tailed eagles.
+There are some great lookouts and we also stopped a few times to watch some wedge-tailed eagles.

-Not long after you see the turn-off to Bunyeroo Gorge, on the same side of the road you’ll come to Hucks Lookout.
+Heading towards Blinman, not long after you see the turn-off to Bunyeroo Gorge, you’ll come to Hucks Lookout.
 There are great views here back over Wilpena Pound and the ABC Range.

 Why ‘ABC’?
 It’s nothing to do with any of the peaks resembling letters of the alphabet.
 When the range was discovered it was thought to have 26 peaks.
 Of course, it is impossible to drive around the Flinders, see the ABC Range and not start counting.

 The other feature of this easy to access lookout is the grass trees.
 These stumpy green tufts with their spear-like flowers are great looking plants.
 It’s hard to resist getting a picture of the grass trees – or yaccas – with the hills in the background.

 Stokes Hill Lookout

-Not far up the road is another great view.
+Not far up the road from Hucks Lookout is another great view.
 Stokes Hill Lookout is on the right and is not quite as easy to get to as Hucks Lookout.
 If you are towing a van, best not try to get to the top as it gets quite steep.
 There is a vantage point part way up.